How (And How Often) To Write Investor Updates

 • Pull from internal reporting.
 You don’t need to pull numbers for investors separately.
 A well-run company should already be tracking metrics to understand performance.
 Take data from your internal dashboards, and add a little narrative.

 • Be transparent and honest.
 It’s okay to share your struggles!
 Investors know startups are not all rainbows and unicorns.
-Being upfront about setbacks or areas that need improvement demonstrates integrity fosters a relationship of trust and collaboration.
+Being upfront about setbacks or areas that need improvement demonstrates integrity and fosters a relationship of trust and collaboration.
 Plus, maybe there’s an investor who can help.

 • Utilize bullet points for legibility.
 Incorporating bullet points not only improves clarity but also makes the document more engaging and easier to reference in the future.